artmg/lubuild/help/configure/Desktop.md

  # however action files do allow wildcards so you could ...
  # permit all users ...
 Identity=unix-user:*

+ # modifying actions is NOT the recommended way for sys admins, use RULES instead

- [All all users to modify network settings without typing password] Identity=unix-user:*
+ [All all users to???modify???network???settings without typing password] Identity=unix-user:*
  Action=org.freedesktop.NetworkManager.settings.modify.system
  ResultInactive=no